AnantharamanLab/CheckAMG/README.md

     * **Soft filters** apply much stricter bitscore and coverage cutoffs to avoid ambiguous cases (see [*additional HMMsearch filtering for curating auxiliary gene functions*](#additional-hmmsearch-filtering-for-curating-auxiliary-gene-functions))

 *Unclassified* genes are those with annotations that don't meet thresholds for confident AVG classification, not necessarily unannotated.

+#### Curated keyword presets

+Users can control how CheckAMG applies keyword-based filters using the `--filter_preset` argument.
+The currently available options are:

+* `default`: Standard annotation filtering behavior (**recommended**)
+* `allow_glycosyl`: Disables filtering for glycosyltransferase, glycoside-hydrolase, and related annotations
+* `allow_nucleotide`: Disables filtering for nucleotide metabolism annotations
+* `allow_methyl`: Disables filtering for methyltransferase and related annotations
+* `allow_lipid`: Disables filtering for lipopolysaccharide and phospholipid-related annotations
+* `no_soft_filter`: Disables all filtering of *soft* keywords from annotations, but still filters out *hard* keywords (e.g., phage structure, lysis & cell entry, nucleotide metabolism and modification)
+* `no_filter`: Disables all keyword-based filtering (**not recommended**)

+We generally do **not** recommend changing `--filter_preset` from `default` for most use cases.
+However, there are scenarios where it may be appropriate to add exceptions to CheckAMG's filtering logic.
+For example:

+* If virus-encoded glycosyltransferases/glycoside-hydrolases, methyltransferases, nucleotide metabolism genes, or lipopolysaccharide/phospholipid metabolism genes are specifically of interest, consider applying the relevant filter presets to include those exceptions
+* If the viral genomes analyzed by CheckAMG were sequenced from environments enriched in organic matter, such as peat soils or compost, setting `--filter_preset allow_glycosyl` may include additional potential AMGs involved in carbohydrate degradation in the results
+  * Ideally, genes truly involved in carbohydrate degradation will meet the stricter HMMsearch bitscore and coverage cutoffs, and would not be filtered out regardless (see [*Additional HMMsearch Filtering for Curating Auxiliary Gene Functions*](#additional-hmmsearch-filtering-for-curating-auxiliary-gene-functions))
+* If there's other evidence suggesting that annotations flagged by certain keywords are more likely involved in auxiliary metabolic, physiological, or regulatory pathways in the host, rather than essential/core viral functions like genome replication, capsid assembly, cell entry, or lysis

+**Note:** If any non-default values for `--filter_preset` are used, additional manual curation of functional annotations is still necessary to avoid misclassification of a gene as an AMG, APG, or AReG.

 ### 3. What do the *viral origin confidence* assignments to predicted AVGs mean?